 For the city of Orkney, the average price a house sells for is £101,921.
-This value usually depends on the exact location of the house within Orkney as well as other factors like the population growth in Orkney which is 2% over a ten-year period.
+This value usually depends on the exact location of the house within Orkney as well as other factors like the population growth which is 2% over a ten-year period.

 |Housing category||Total final sale price|